pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     kubectl apply -f backup-rbac.yaml -n test1
     ```

-2. Grant permissions to the remote storage.
+2. Grant permissions to the remote storage to access.

     - If you are using Amazon S3 to backup your cluster, you can grant permissions in three methods.
 For more information, refer to [AWS account permissions](grant-permissions-to-remote-storage.md#aws-account-permissions).
     - If you are using other S3-compatible storage (such as Ceph and MinIO) to backup your cluster, you can grant permissions by [using AccessKey and SecretKey](grant-permissions-to-remote-storage.md#grant-permissions-by-accesskey-and-secretkey).